Anthony Volpe: Professional career

+Minor leagues

-The New York Yankees selected Volpe in the first round, with the 30th overall selection, of the 2019 Major League Baseball draft.
+The Yankees selected Volpe in the first round, with the 30th overall selection of the 2019 MLB draft.
 He signed on June 10, receiving a $2.7 million signing bonus, and made his professional debut with the Pulaski Yankees of the Rookie Advanced Appalachian League.
-Over 34 games, he batted .215 with two home runs and 11 RBIs.
+Over 34 games, he batted .215 with two home runs and 11 RBI.
 During the COVID-19 shutdown, which resulted in the cancellation of the 2020 minor league season, Volpe worked to gain muscle and improve his swing.

-To begin the 2021 season, he was assigned to the Tampa Tarpons of the Low-A Southeast.
-After slashing .302/.455/.623 with 12 home runs and 49 RBIs in 54 games played, the Yankees promoted him to the Hudson Valley Renegades of High-A East.
+Beginning the 2021 season, Volpe was assigned to the Tampa Tarpons of the Low-A Southeast.
+After slashing .302/.455/.623 with 12 home runs and 49 RBIs in 54 games played, he was promoted to the Hudson Valley Renegades of High-A East.
+He spent a full season with the club, hitting 27 home runs and stealing 33 bases.

 The Yankees assigned Volpe to the Somerset Patriots of the Double-A Eastern League for the start of the 2022 season.
-On June 26, Volpe hit a walk-off home run in the bottom of the 10th inning to a 6-5 win against the visiting Hartford Yard Goats.
+On June 26, he hit a walk-off home run in the bottom of the 10th inning against the visiting Hartford Yard Goats.
 His solo homer delivered the Eastern League Northeast Division first-half title to the Somerset Patriots in a winner-take-all game between the division's top two teams.
-In July, Volpe represented the American League at the All-Star Futures Game.
+In July, he represented the American League at the All-Star Futures Game.
 Volpe batted .252 with 18 home runs and 60 RBIs in 109 games for Somerset and was promoted to the Scranton/Wilkes-Barre RailRiders of the Triple-A International League on September 2.

-In 2023, the Yankees invited Volpe to spring training as a non-roster player.
+That year, he became the minor leagues' first 20-homer, 50-steal player since Andruw Jones in 1996.